 Imelda Staunton stars in Edward Albee’s play of a distintegrating marriage

-Multi-Olivier Award winning actress Imelda Staunton joins HBO’s Game of Throne’s star Conleth Hill at the Harold Pinter theatre and tickets are available for a new production of Edward Albee’s comedy-drama in our Who’s Afraid of Virginia WoolfTheatre Breaks.
+Multi-Olivier Award winning actress Imelda Staunton joined HBO’s Game of Throne’s star Conleth Hill at the Harold Pinter theatre for a new production of Edward Albee’s comedy-drama in our Who’s Afraid of Virginia WoolfTheatre Breaks.

 The 1966 film starred real-life married couple Richard Burton and Elizabeth Taylor who won an Oscar for her role as Martha.